Put topics about this connector package here.

 - Select the Ecwid entity to which the data will be published.

 - You can optionally add any query data to the request on the key query.

 - You can optionally add any payload data to the request on the key payload.

 3.2 General Concept

 Like the subscriber, the publisher has similar methods on how to use it.
-The difference is the payload that will be submitted by the publisher originating from the data (from routes, from transformers in outgoing configuration), though you can also add or modify payload using the Request Transformer.
+The difference is the payload that will be submitted by the publisher originating from the data (from routes, from transformers in outgoing configuration).
+However, you can also add or modify the payload using the Request Transformer.

-Currently, we support POST, PUT, and DELETE methods for submitting data to Magento 1.
+Currently, we support POST, PUT, and DELETE methods.

-We support publishing to most Magento 1 endpoints.
-Please refer to the Magento 1 API Reference page.
+We support publishing to most Ecwid endpoints but not with publishing binary files at the moment.
+Please refer to the entities from the Ecwid API Reference page.
 Based on the documentation, some endpoints may need one or more path parameters.

-The HTTP Client configuration you will use to access Magento 1.
+It’s the HTTP Client configuration or prototype that you will use to access Ecwid.